Greek art: Byzantine period

-Byzantine art is the term created for the Eastern Roman Empire from about the 5th century until the fall of Constantinople in 1453.
-(The Roman Empire during this period is conventionally known as the Byzantine Empire.)
+Byzantine art is the term created for the Byzantine Empire from about the 5th century until the fall of Constantinople in 1453.
 The term can also be used for the art of states which were contemporary with the Byzantine Empire and shared a common culture with it, without actually being part of it, such as Bulgaria, or Russia, and also Venice, which had close ties to the Byzantine Empire despite being in other respects part of western European culture.
 It can also be used for the art of people of the former Byzantine Empire under the rule of Ottoman Empire after 1453.
 In some respects, the Byzantine artistic tradition has continued in Russia and other Eastern Orthodox countries to the present day.

 Byzantine art grew from the art of ancient Greece and, at least before 1453, never lost sight of its classical heritage, but was distinguished from it in a number of ways.
 The most profound of these was that the humanist ethic of ancient Greek art was replaced by the Christian ethic.
 If the purpose of classical art was the glorification of man, the purpose of Byzantine art was the glorification of God.

 In place of the nude, the figures of God the Father, Jesus Christ, the Virgin Mary and the saints and martyrs of Christian tradition were elevated and became the dominant - indeed almost exclusive - focus of Byzantine art.
 One of the most important forms of Byzantine art was, and still is, the Cretan school as the leading school of Greek post-Byzantine painting after Crete fell to the Ottomans in 1669.
 Like the Cretan school, it combined Byzantine traditions with an increasing Western European artistic influence, and also saw the first signiand the National Gallery of Art in Washington, D.C.